DamVinho/agentic_chatbot/readme.md

-# Smart AI Agent build with LangGraph, FastAPI & Streamlit
+# Smart AI Agent build with LangGraph, FastAPI, SQLite and Streamlit

 Build a chatbot from scratch with LangGraph, FastAPI & Streamlit.
 The conversation flows will be managed with LangGraph and we will use FastAPI to serve the chatbot endpoint.
 The Streamlit UI will be used to interact with the backend API.

+Sessions are persisted and fetched from the backend via a SQLite database.

 ### Agent Graph
 ![Agent graph](./graph.png)

 ### Frontend
 The UI will be chatGPT-like UI
+ToDo:
+- ...

 Done:
  - Sessions hitory in the sidebar
  - Add a loading spinner while waiting for ai response
- - Save sessions persistently on disk (json file) and load it on startup
+ - Can create/rename/delete sessions from the frontend
+ - Persist sessions names

+### Backend

 ToDo:
+ - Add tools: web-search, etc.
+ - ...

+Done:
+ - Agent graph and workflow
+ - FastAPI backend endpoints
+ - Persist sessions in a SQLite database
- - Permit session delete and rename from the sidebar?
+ - Can delete session from the frontend

 ### How to run

  - In the first terminal